Good Earth Farm | ![]() |

 get an average of 3-4 fruits per plant on vines that spread.
 This is the

-in storage, but their great flavor means they are among the first squashes to
+their great flavor means they are among the first squashes to disappear from

 Butternut